nadirnasir/xMetronicExplore/README.md

 # ×CRM-Alpha
-This is the master branch of ×CRM-Alpha where nbranch and ibranch will be merged into.
+xcrma is the master branch of ×CRM-Alpha where nbranch and ibranch will be merged into.